HurleySquared/work-day-planner/README.md

 # Work Day Planner

 ## Description
+Starting with the base code, I had to then build the HTML by utilizing bootstrap and the grid layouts.
+After that i wrote the javascript utilizing JQuery.
+Adding color based on the times of the day in relation to the planner.
+Text entered in will be saved to local storage and displayed in the fields after refresh.

 ## Resources

 - Base Code provide by ***Trilogy Education Services LLC***
+- ***Bootstrap***

 ## Acceptance Criteria